OUR TEAM

 He trained as a field economist under Nobel Prize winner Esther Duflo, and is the author of “Markets with Memory”, a data science textbook.
 He is fascinated by how people and technology can work together to further human well-being, economic progress and business objectives.
 He has conducted research in 51 countries, and has degrees from Columbia University, Georgetown University, The George Washington University & the Massachusetts Institute of Technology.

-Matthias J. Becker (MJB)
+Dr. Matthias J. Becker

 Senior Research Advisor